Do you have a passion for data science? Are you an under-graduate or post-graduate student at a higher education institute?

 What is the DSSG Summer Fellowship?

-The DSSG Summer Fellowship is a project-based training programme to provide data scientists with skills to create data-driven solutions to real-world problems.
-It trains aspiring data scientists to work on data mining, machine learning, big data and data science projects with social impact.
+DSSGx is a project-based training programme the provides aspiring data scientists with skills to create data-driven solutions to real-world problems.
+As a participant, you'll work on data mining, machine learning, big data and data science projects with social impact.

 The programme was pioneered by the University of Chicago in 2013.
 Since then, it has involved more than 200 graduate and undergraduate students from computer science, social sciences, statistics, economics, public policy and other quantitative fields.